mmkal/handy-redis/README.md

 [node_redis](https://npmjs.com/package/redis) doesn't support Promises out-of-the-box - you have to use bluebird's `promisifyAll`, which has the side effect of removing all TypeScript/intellisense support from the package.

-This package exclusively uses Promises, and the TypeScript types are generated from the official redis documentation and examples, so it's much easier to know what parameters a command expects.
+This package is a wrapper around node_redis and exclusively uses Promises It publishes TypeScript types generated from the official redis documentation and examples, so it's much easier to know what parameters a command expects.

-## Using
+## Usage

 ```cli
 npm install --save handy-redis